daxter-army/daxUI/readme.md

 # daxUI 🤟

-## A 3D Isometric component library for yout custom projects
+## A 3D Isometric component library for your custom projects

 Forged in Adobe Illustrator, Isometric designs, perfect for your custom needs